migle-kirilovaite/Event-Feedback-Analyzer/README.md

 **Note**: This is not available in deployed application.

 ## Test coverage
-The application has been thoroughly tested using both unit and integrated tests, with automated test coverage reaching 88%
+The application has been thoroughly tested using both unit and integration tests, achieving test coverage of 88%.